YolandaCooper2505626/sol./README.md

 Refactored code for better maintainability - build 999 Updated version number - v10.0.4
-Added new feature for better user experience - 916
+Added new feature for better user experience - 916 Updated README with new instructions - build 668